FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Implementations MUST NOT permit EAP method negotiation with provisioning credentials.
-That is, when a provisioning NAI is used, any EAP NAK sent by a server MUST contain only EAP type zero (0).
+That is, when a provisioning NAI is used, any EAP Nak sent by a server MUST contain only EAP type zero (0).
-Similarly, when an EAP peer uses a provisioning NAI and receives an EAP NAK, the contents MUST be ignored.
+Similarly, when an EAP peer uses a provisioning NAI and receives an EAP Nak, the contents MUST be ignored.

 While a server may support multiple provisioning methods, there is no way in EAP to negotiate which provisioning method can be used.
-It is also expected that the provisioning methods will be specific to a particular type of device.
-That is, a device is likely to support only one provisioning method.
+It is also expected that the provisioning methods will be specific to a particular type of peer device.
+That is, a given peer is likely to support only one provisioning method.

 As a result, there is no need to require a method for negotiating